 We test each of Cont's 11 stylized facts on U.S. stock data for the date range 18 Oct.
 2018 - 19 Mar.
 2019 (103 trading days).
 We specifically have looked at ten stocks in our current analysis: AAPL, AMZN, BRK.B, JNJ, JPM, MSFT, NVDA, TSLA, V, XOM.
 This list is somewhat arbitrary but consists of highly traded stocks, providing us with an immense amount of data and detail of how the market behaved over the time period examined.
 Five of these stocks are listed at Nasdaq, five are listed at NYSE.
-Our data contains all trades reported for these symbols over the date range.
-The data was provided by Thesys Group Inc., which acted as a tape consolidator in the NMS and was the sole data provider for the SEC's MIDAS in this time period [47].
-The Thesys data was collected in the Nasdaq data center in Carteret, NJ (Fig. 1).
-Due to the latency and limitations on clock synchronization mentioned in Section II-B, the exact order of trades in the data is not definitive, but our time series provides the perspective of an observer located
+Our data contains all trades in the NMS reported over this time period.
+The data was provided by Thesys Group Inc., which acted as a tape consolidator in the NMS and was the sole data provider for the SEC's MIDAS in this time period [?].
+The Thesys data was collected in the Nasdaq data center in Carteret, NJ (Fig. ??).
+Due to the latency and limitations on clock synchronization mentioned in Section ??, the exact order of trades in the data is not definitive, but our time series provides the perspective of an observer located in Carteret, NJ, viewing the events of the market as reported by the SIPs.